-Inductor selection will be determined by the following (not in order of importance):
+Inductor selection will be determined by the following (not necessarily in the order of importance):

 - Inductance

 - Rated current value

-- · Size requirements
+- Size requirements

 - DC resistance (DCR)

-The MIC22205 is designed for use with a $0.47\mu H$ to $4.7\mu H$ inductor.
+The MIC22705 is designed for use with a $0.47\mu H$ to $4.7\mu H$ inductor.

-Maximum current ratings of the inductor are generally given using two methods: permissible DC current and saturation current.
-Permissible DC current can be rated either for a 40°C temperature rise, or a 10% loss in inductance.
+Maximum current ratings of the inductor are generally given in two methods: permissible DC current and saturation current.
+Permissible DC current can be rated either for a 40°C temperature rise or a 10% loss in inductance.
 Ensure the inductor selected can handle the maximum operating current.
-When saturation current is specified, make sure that there is enough margin so the peak current will not saturate the inductor.
+When saturation current is specified, make sure that there is enough margin that the peak current will not saturate the inductor.
 The ripple current can add as much as 1.2A to the output current level.
-Choose an RMS rating that is equal to or greater than the current limit of the MIC22205 to prevent overheating in a fault condition.
-For best electrical performance, place the inductor very close to the SW nodes of the IC.
-The heat of the inductor is somewhat coupled to the IC, so it offers some level of protection if the inductor gets too hot (In such cases IC case temperature is not a true indication of IC dissipation).
+The RMS rating should be chosen to be equal or greater than the current limit of the MIC22705 to prevent overheating in a fault condition.
+For best electrical performance, the inductor should be placed very close to the SW nodes of the IC.
+For this reason, the heat of the inductor is somewhat coupled to the IC (in such cases, the case temperature is not the real dissipation in the regulator), so it offers some level of protection if the inductor gets too hot.
 It is important to test all operating limits before settling on the final inductor choice.

-The size requirements refer to the area and height necessary to fit a particular design.
-Please refer to the inductor dimensions on the manufacturer's datasheet.
+The size requirements refer to the area and height requirements that are necessary to fit a particular design.
+Please refer to the inductor dimensions on their datasheet.

 DC resistance is also important.
-While DCR is inversely proportional to size, DCR increase can represent a significant efficiency loss.
-Refer to the "Efficiency Considerations" section below for a more detailed description.
+While DCR is inversely proportional to size, DCR can represent a significant efficiency loss.
+Refer to the "Efficiency Considerations" sub-section for a more detailed description.